 Negligence per se

 If an individual violates a law and causes an injury in which that law was designed to prevent, that individual may be presumed to have acted negligently.
 The negligence per se doctrine comes in to play in dog bite cases when a dog owner violates animal control laws such as requiring dogs to be on a leash.

 - There was a violation of a statute

 - The violation caused the injuries

-A landlord or landowner in Texas can be held liable for failing to rid premises of a known dangerous dog.
+A landlord or landowner in Texas may be liable for injuries if they fail to rid the premises of a known dangerous dog.
 Another example, if the landlord is aware of a dog living on the premises, but does not keep common areas safe for residents or guests such as maintaining doors, gates or other barriers that would keep the dog away from people.
 The injury must have occurred in a common area under the control of the landlord and the landlord must have had actual or imputed knowledge of the particular dog’s vicious inclination.

 What is a Dangerous or Vicious Dog in the eyes of Texas Dog Bite Law?

 The Texas law identifies a vicious dog as one that:

-- Has bitten or scratched a person on three separate occasions.
+- Bit or scratched a person on three separate occasions.

-- Has bitten or scratched a person and an attending physician presented an affidavit stating that the person’s life may have been endangered by the dog to the health authority on at least one occasion.
+- Scratched or bit a person and an attending physician presented an affidavit stating that the person’s life may have been endangered by the dog to the health authority on at least one occasion.